miguelgargallo/tauri-astro-app/README.md

 ## License

-Pylar AI Creative ML Free License, allow you to make money, do what you want, is bettet than MIT, go ahead and eat the world!!!
+Pylar AI Creative ML Free License, allows you to make what you want with the code under the condition of mention the original author <3 Support Devs 4 Devs by Devs with <3.
+Peace.